julianeon/julianeon/books.md

 I also thought the Penguin History of the World was great, for what it is.

-I read and liked The Chosen by Karabel, a history of American university admissions.
+I thought The Chosen by Karabel was incredible, a history of American university admissions.

 The Making of the Atomic Bomb by Rhodes is great too.